Education about Human-Animal Interactions

 IHAC Programs for Graduate Students and Professionals

 Education is a core part of our mission.
 In fact, it’s why the Institute for Human-Animal Connection (IHAC) was created!
-Through our continuing education certificates and our certificate of specialization in human-animal-environment interactions in social work (HAEI-SW) within University of Denver’s Master of Social Work degree program, we work to elevate the value of the living world and the interrelationship and health of people, other animals and the environment with ethics and welfare at the forefront.
+Through our continuing education certificates and courses, and our certificate of specialization in human-animal-environment interactions in social work (HAEI-SW) within University of Denver’s Master of Social Work degree program, we work to elevate the value of the living world and the interrelationship and health of people, other animals and the environment with ethics and welfare at the forefront.